dfrappart/dfrappart.github.io/_posts/2023-04-17-AKS_Workload_Identity.markdown

 And also the concept of workload identity federation.

-That's right, this is really about federating and Identity provider and Azure AD through either an application registration or a managed identity.
+That's right, this is really about federating an Identity provider and Azure AD through either an application registration or a managed identity.
 Obviously managed identities only work in an Azure context, and non-Azure environment must relies on Application registration.
 But here's the interesting part.
 By establishing a workload identity federation, we configure the Azure AD security principals to trust token issued from an external IdP.
 The beauty of it?
 No need to share a secret or a certificate for external system & application registration scenario.
-As described roughmly on the schema below, an application, called a workload in this case, check with a local idp to get a token.
+As described roughly on the schema below, an application, called a workload in this case, check with a local idp to get a token.
-This token is known only from the local idp though, and the workload then send this token to the little part of AAD that is federated which is the secrity principal, an app reg or a managed identity.
+This token is known only from the local idp though, and the workload then send this token to the little part of AAD that is federated which is the security principal, an app reg or a managed identity.
 However, since this identity is federated with the local idp, it checks this local idp for verification of the token.
 If said token is true, then we can move on the authorization part, in which we rely on the role assignment associated to the AAD security principal.
 That means the security principal in AAD should have the corresponding authorization of the said workload.
 If not, when sending back the request access token to the workload, it wouldn't grant any permissions.
-The nice part in that as anyone can see is the granularity of this federation, scope on one security principal only.
+The nice part is the granularity of this federation, scope on one security principal only.

 ![illustration5](/assets/workloadid/workloadidentityfederation.png)

-That's it for the concepts onf workload identity.
+That's it for the concepts on workload identity.
 Now let's translate that in an AKS (and really a kubernetes) point of view.

 ## 3. Workload Identity in AKS